gregdegruy/playstation2/README.md

 Supporting Video Game Preservation of the PlayStation 2.

 A helper for the [hdl_dump cli](http://web.archive.org/web/20120720230755/http://openps2loader.info/hdldump/howto.html).
 You'll need the hdl_dump cli installed to run this and `hdlPath` point directly to the `hdl_dump.exe` file.
 You'll need [anytoiso](https://www.crystalidea.com/anytoiso/command-line) to support `.bin` conversions.
+Optionally you can add both `anytoiso` and `hdl_dump` to your environment variables on Windows to remove the need for adding a full paths for these CLIs.

 ## Setup